If you have any questions relating to assessments which are not

 Mentors within practice will support the achievement of specific

-skills and tasks, and thus the undertaking of these can be written
+skills and tasks, and so the undertaking of these can be

 What is a reflective diary?

-a reflective diary collates one's personal learning journey through
+reflective diary collates a student’s personal learning journey

-one's feelings, thoughts and lessons learnt, sometimes resulting in
+through feelings, thoughts and lessons learnt, sometimes resulting

 What is a survey?